Guillermo Barros Schelotto: Personal life

-On July 7, 2013, he was immortalized with a statue located in the Museo de la Pasión Boquense, a venue that also features statues of figures such as Diego Maradona, Juan Román Riquelme, and Martín Palermo.
+On 7 July 2013, he was immortalized with a statue located in the Museo de la Pasión Boquense, a venue that also features statues of figures such as Diego Maradona, Juan Román Riquelme, and Martín Palermo.

+In 2021, his father become one of the victims of COVID-19 pandemic in Argentina, dying in May 1st, three days before a new birthday of Guillermo and Gustavo.